 Canberra’s population is growing and as the population increases so too will the waste we generate.
 Above all else, we need to continue to reduce, reuse and recycle, but we also need to consider how we approach the extraction of valuable resources from waste that would otherwise end up in landfill.

 The development of a waste-to-energy policy for the ACT was one of 18 recommendations of the Waste Feasibility Study roadmap released in May 2018.

-A clear policy on waste-to-energy, similar to other jurisdictions in Australia including Victoria, New South Wales and Western Australia, will provide certainty for industry and residents about whether waste-to-energy infrastructure and technology will be a good fit for the ACT and what won’t be supported.
+A clear policy on waste-to-energy, similar to other jurisdictions in Australia including Victoria, New South Wales and Western Australia, provides certainty for industry and residents about whether waste-to-energy infrastructure and technology is a good fit for the ACT and what won’t be supported.
 In addition to certainty, by having the right policy in place we can protect our environment and grow our economy.

 We will use your views to: